Rookout/docs/docs/rules-reference.md

 }
 ```

-This operation relies on the fact exception information exists (that is, rule was run inside an except block) and that
+This operation relies on the fact exception information exists (that is, the breakpoint was set in an exception block) and that
 data is stored in the namespace according to the Rookout convention.
 ```json
 {